Home / Learn Bulgarian / Living in Bulgaria

 Citizenship by naturalisation

-Rules change and depend on your nationality and route, so always confirm with the Migration Directorate or a qualified immigration lawyer.
-But the strategic takeaway is clear: if citizenship is your long-term goal, building Bulgarian to B1 — including reading and writing in Cyrillic — should start early.
+Rules change and depend on your nationality and route, so confirm them with the competent authority or a qualified immigration lawyer.
+If citizenship is a long-term goal, start Bulgarian early and prepare from the Institute of Education's current sample tests rather than relying on an unofficial CEFR label.

 How to Actually Start Learning Bulgarian